Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 The man pictured on the bright card is the poet <span class="noun" lang="ja-Latn">Ono no Michikaze</span> (<span lang="ja">小野道風</span>), who is considered to be one of the founders of Japanese calligraphy.
-The jumping frog re&shy;calls an episode in his life: he had failed seven times to achieve a promotion, and was considering abandoning his attempts.
+The jumping frog re&shy;calls an episode in his life: he had failed seven times to achieve a promotion and was considering abandoning his attempts.
 One day, walking beside a stream, he saw a frog attempting to jump onto a willow branch.
 Seven times it jumped, and seven times it failed.
 On the eighth attempt, the frog reached the branch successfully. <span class="noun" lang="ja-Latn">Michikaze</span> was thus inspired to persevere with his attempts.[@AnimalInFarEasternArt pp. 86–7]

-On older decks a different “rain man” is pictured.
-On these cards the man is running in the rain with the umbrella closed around his head.
+On older decks, a different “rain man” is pictured.
+On these cards, the man is running in the rain with the umbrella closed around his head.
 This feature is preserved in the <span class="noun" lang="ja-Latn">Echigo-bana</span> pattern.